nrdufour/snowpea/README.md

 The goals are:

-+ produce a generic sdcard image to be able to properly boot
++ produce a generic sdcard image to be able to properly boot (done)
 + produce any sdcard image that would be dedicated to a give purpose
 + help with deploy remotely (via deploy-rs maybe)